Quake brings chance for Syria’s Assad to ease isolation

 The quake allows Arab countries “to work in a non-controversial manner due to the humanitarian urgency and provides space for this rapprochement to materialize,” he said.

 Delays in getting aid into opposition-held northwestern Syria have renewed debates about the U.N. system already in place to provide humanitarian help to the territory.

-U.N. aid can only be delivered through a single border-crossing from Turkey because Russia has blocked the use of a second.
+U.N. aid is delivered through a single border-crossing from Turkey because Russia has blocked the use of a second.
+The United Nations has also been delivering some aid to the rebel-held northwest from within Syria, across conflict lines, from Damascus.

+U.N. spokesman Stephane Dujarric said Friday that the U.N. has been in contact with the Syrian government about getting a cross-line convoy into the northwest quickly.

 Assad and Russia have called for aid deliveries to the enclave to be done exclusively through Damascus, which the U.N. agencies and Western countries oppose, fearing he would divert aid to supporters.
 But experts say the Syrian leader and Moscow may use the urgency of the situation to push for a change.